ffiInnovator/fabric-universal-usage-metrics/README.md

-# Microsoft Fabric Universal Usage Metrics
+# Microsoft Fabric Universal Usage Metrics (UUM)

 A robust data model and data engineering project designed to solve a key reporting challenge in Microsoft Fabric: the lack of a unified view for report usage metrics.
 By addressing this gap, the solution provides a centralized analytics platform that streamlines data visibility for decision-makers.
+UUM provides insights that can help drive adoption and improvements in your Power BI reports, providing measures that answer questions like:
+- Who is viewing my report, how often, and from web or mobile?
+- What are the most (and least) popular pages, and is usage trending up or down?
+- Is the performance of my report good or bad?

 ![UUM App](resources/uum-ui-report-usage.png "The Universal Usage Metrics Application") **Fabric Universal Usage Metrics -- Report Usage Across all Workspaces**